THE

 CLUB

-The Sandhill Soaring Club is the largest gliding club in Michigan.
-We are a chapter of the Soaring Society of America.
-SSC conducts flight operations out of Richmond Field (FAA location identifier 69G) located at Gregory, Michigan.
-The club is a registered 501(c)(3) non-profit organization dedicated to educating members and the public in the sport of soaring.
+Sandhill Soaring Club ("SSC") is the largest gliding club in Michigan.
+We are a non-profit chapter of the Soaring Society of America.
+SSC conducts flight operations out of Richmond Field (FAA location identifier 69G) located near Gregory, Michigan.
+The club is a registered 501(c)(3) non-profit organization dedicated to educating members and the public in the sport of soaring and accepts tax-deductible charitable contributions from the public.

 Flight Operations

-The club leases its flight facilities from the Southeast Michigan Soaring Association (SEMSA).
+The club leases its airport, hangar and clubhouse facilities from the Southeast Michigan Soaring Association (SEMSA).

 Airport Facilities